ElijahFMA/ElijahFMA/README.md

 - 👋 Hi, I’m @ElijahFMA
-- 👀 I’m interested in hacking, Web development, UI/UX design and programming as a whole
+- 👀 Programming
-- 🌱 I’m currently learning web development
+- 🌱 I’m currently learning CSS\JAVA SCRIPT
 - 💞️ I’m looking to collaborate on ...any projects
 - 📫 How to reach me ... az.elijah101@gmail.com
 <!---